telerik/kendo-vue/docs/styling/index.md

     ```

 1. To build the file, navigate to the theme folder and run `gulp sass --file "scss/CUSTOM_THEME.scss"`.
 1. Include the compiled CSS file in your project.
-It could be found under `dist/CUSTOM_THEME.css`.
+You can find it under `dist/CUSTOM_THEME.css`.

 ### Using ThemeBuilder

 To take full control over the appearance of the Kendo UI for Vue components, you can create your own styles by using [ThemeBuilder](slug:themebuilder).

 ThemeBuilder is a web application that enables you to create new themes and customize existing ones.
 Every change that you make is visualized almost instantly.
-Once you are done styling the Vue components, you can export a zip file with the styles for your theme and use them in your Vue app.
+Once you finish styling the Vue components, export a zip file with the styles for your theme and use them in your Vue app.

 ## Suggested Links